henriqueleng/shite/README.md

 "disquss.html" and "style.css" to destdir/.
 You only need to do this once.

 Everytime you update the source files you just run shite again to update the webpage.
-If you delete any file in the source, you'll have to mannually delete them from destdir.
+If you delete any file in the source, you'll have to manually delete them from destdir.